Shots In The Dark

 Harvard's Diversity Deficiency

 Matthew Keenan and Brian Sullivan write up Harvard's new diversity report for Bloomberg.
+The Crimson also has a nice piece on the report.

 The takeaway?
 Harvard's not doing so well.

-A Harvard University report on the status of women and minorities on the faculty shows that neither group has made much progress in the two years since the issue became a flashpoint at the school.
 The proportion of tenured or tenure-track minority professors rose to 16 percent in 2007 from about 15 percent in 2005, according to a report by the school's Office of Faculty Development and Diversity.
 Women held about 25 percent of "ladder" faculty positions -- those with tenure or the possibility of it -- an increase of less than a percentage point.

 Minorities held 240 of the 1,475 tenure and tenure-track positions at Harvard, excluding those at affiliated medical institutions.
 Women held 365 of those positions.